Xapier14/GEngine-R/README.md

 ## Important Notes:
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FXapier14%2FGEngine-R.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2FXapier14%2FGEngine-R?ref=badge_shield)

-Use Direct3D or Software mode only as OpenGL will crash the engine.
+Use Direct3D or Software mode only as OpenGL will crash the engine when loading textures.
 Using Metal is still untested.
+For games with no sprite loading, OpenGL *may or may not* work.

 ## To-Do:
 - [x] Base Engine Loop